gitlabhq/omnibus-gitlab/doc/update/package_signatures.md

 used to add GitLab repository, as mentioned in the [install page](https://about.gitlab.com/install/), again.
 It will fetch the new key and add it to the user's keyring.

-Or, users can manually fetch and add the new key using the following commands
+Or, users can manually fetch and add the new key using the following commands:

 ```shell
 # Download the new key